 Welding occupations offer a variety of work settings.
-Approximately two-thirds of welders are employed in manufacturing plants that produce motor vehicles, ships, boilers, machinery, appliances and other metal products.
-Repair shops or construction companies that build bridges, large buildings, pipelines and similar metal structures employ most of the remaining welders.
+Approximately two-thirds of welders are employed in manufacturing plants that produce motor vehicles, ships, boilers, machinery, appliances, and other metal products.
+Repair shops or construction companies that build bridges, large buildings, pipelines, and similar metal structures employ most of the remaining welders.
 Welding machine operators work in manufacturing industries.
-Welders may spend their workday inside well-ventilated and well-lit shops and/or factories, outside at a construction site or in confined spaces, such as in an underground tunnel or a large storage tank that is being built.
+Welders may spend their workday inside well-ventilated and well-lit shops and/or factories, outside at a construction site, or in confined spaces, such as in an underground tunnel or a large storage tank that is being built.

-The earnings of welding trade professionals vary widely depending on the skills required for the job, industry, location and other factors.
-On the average, welding and welding machine operators can expect to earn in the range of $29,000 to $60,000 or above yearly.
+The earnings of welding trade professionals vary widely depending on the skills required for the job, industry, location, and other factors.
+On average, welding and welding machine operators can expect to earn in the range of $29,000 to $60,000 or above yearly.
 Highly skilled welders may have earnings ranging from $60,000 to $100,000 or more.
 In addition to wages, employers often provide fringe benefits such as health insurance and pension plans and paid vacation.

 Faculty Members